-Well, it’s that time of the year again (not that I’m complaining, mind you).
-Yuletide, Hanukkah (although that ended past December 10th, I think), Kwanzaa, Saturnalia, St. Nicholas Day, or more commonly known as Christmas, the Winter Solstice celebration is one of the most celebrated holidays of the year (and my personal favorite).
+Well, it’s that time of the year again.
+Yuletide, Hanukkah (although that ended past December 10th, I think), Kwanzaa, Saturnalia, St. Nicholas Day, or more commonly known as Christmas, the Winter Solstice celebration is one of the most celebrated holidays of the year.
 And here in Retro Freak Reviews, we decided to review a game based on a movie whose plot just happened to occur during Christmas (which makes it a Christmas-themed game in my book).
 I’m talking about Home Alone for DOS.

-Welcome one and welcome all to the second anniversary of Retro Freak Reviews!
-It’s hard to believe that two years have already passed since I started rumbling about retro computer games.
-And to celebrate such magnanimous occasion, let’s take a look of one the best graphic adventures ever made (and a personal favorite): The Secret of Monkey Island.
+Welcome one and welcome all to the 2nd anniversary of Retro Freak Reviews!
+It’s hard to believe that 2 years have already passed since I started rumbling about retro computer games.
+And to celebrate such a magnanimous occasion, let’s take a look at one of the best graphic adventures ever made (and a personal favourite): The Secret of Monkey Island.